 - Represented an ad hoc group of unsecured noteholders in the prepackaged chapter 11 cases of Forbes Energy Services Ltd., an oil and gas services provider.

-- Represented Eversource Energy in its $264 million follow-on offering
+- Eversource Energy.
+Represented Eversource in its $1.34 billion follow-on offering.

-- Represented the lead underwriters in an aggregate of over $2 billion in high yield debt offerings and a $302 million follow-on offering for Tampa Electric Company
+- Represented the lead underwriters in an aggregate of over $2 billion in high yield debt offerings and a $302 million follow-on offering for TECO Energy and its subsidiary Tampa Electric Company.

 - Advised Eversource Energy on the tax aspects of its agreement to acquire Aquarion Water Company, the largest private water company in the region.